Troubleshooting and Deep Dive for Kafka

 The Kafka_Consumer Integration collects metrics like our standard Python based checks.
 This uses an internal Zookeeper API.
 Zookeeper is an Apache application that is responsible for managing the configuration for the cluster of nodes known as the Kafka broker.
 (In version 0.9 of Kafka things are a bit different, Zookeeper is no longer required, see the Troubleshooting section for more information).
 This check picks up only three metrics, and these do not come from JMXFetch.

-This first troubleshooting issue only applies if you are running version <5.20 of the Datadog Agent.
+This issue only applies if you are running version <5.20 of the Datadog Agent.
 In older versions of Kafka, consumer offsets were stored in Zookeper exclusively.
-The initial Kafka_consumer check was written when this limitation was in place.
+The initial Kafka_consumer Agent Check was written when this limitation was in place.
 Due to this, you cannot get the

 kafka.consumer_lag metric if your offsets are stored in Kafka and you are using an older version of the Agent.
 Upgrade the Agent to the latest version to see these metrics.